kubedb/docs/docs/guides/mongodb/backup/kubestash/overview/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-{{< notice type="warning" message="This is an Enterprise-only feature.
-Please install [KubeStash Enterprise Edition] to try this feature.
-You can use KubeDB Enterprise license to install KubeStash Enterprise edition.
-Database backup with KubeStash is already included in the KubeDB Enterprise license.
+{{< notice type="warning" message="Please install [KubeStash](https://kubestash.com/docs/latest/setup/install/kubestash/) to try this feature.
+Database backup with KubeStash is already included in the KubeDB license.
 So, you don't need a separate license for KubeStash." >}}

 # MongoDB Backup & Restore Overview